What is a food allergy?

 Food allergies can cause many different symptoms.
 They can range from mild to serious.
 If you eat a food you are allergic to:

-- Your mouth may tingle, and your lips may swell as you start to eat the food.
+- Your mouth may tingle, and your lips may swell.

-- You may have a stuffy nose, wheeze, or be short of breath when the allergens reach your mouth and lungs.
+- You may have a stuffy nose, wheeze, or be short of breath.

-- You may have cramps, an upset stomach, or diarrhea as the food is digested.
+- You may have cramps, an upset stomach, or diarrhea.

-- You may feel dizzy or light-headed if your blood pressure drops as the allergens circulate through your bloodstream.
+- You may feel dizzy or light-headed if your blood pressure drops.

-- You may have itchy skin with red, raised bumps called hives as the allergens reach your skin.
+- You may have itchy skin with red, raised bumps called hives.

 Kids usually have the same symptoms as adults.
 But sometimes a small child just cries a lot, vomits, has diarrhea, or does not grow as expected.
 If your child has these symptoms, see your doctor.

 The most severe reaction is called anaphylaxis (say "ANN-uh-fuh-LAK-suss").
 It affects your whole body.
-Anaphylaxis can start within a few minutes to a few hours after you eat the food.
+Anaphylaxis can start within a few minutes to a few hours after you eat or are exposed to the food.
 And the symptoms can go away and come back hours later.
-If you have anaphylaxis:
+Symptoms vary from person-to-person and from episode-to-episode.
+For example:

 - Your throat and tongue may swell quickly.